PawseySC/container-workflows/_episodes/05-build-intro.md

 questions:
 objectives:
 - Learn what is a Dockerfile and its basic syntax
-- Learn how to build a container and push it to a web repository
+- Learn how to build a container and push it to a web registry

 keypoints:
 ---